 .global vuln .type vuln, @function vuln: stp fp, lr, [sp, #-16]! mov x0, sp bl gets ldp fp, lr, [sp], #16 ret .size vuln, .-vuln

-Each program using angrop typically begins with
+Each program using angrop typically begins with the

-the following:
+following:

 import angr, angrop p = angr.Project("pathname") rop = p.analyses.ROP()

-Similar to using angr, the first step is to load
+Similar to using angr, the first step is to load a

-need to instantiate an angrop.ROP object for gadget
+to instantiate an angrop.ROP object for gadget

 finding.